opendcd/opendcd.github.io/README.md

 OpenDcd - An Open Source WFST based Speech Recognition Decoder
 =================

 OpenDcd is a collection or tools for speech recognition decoding, cascade construction, model conversion and results post-processing.
-The toolkit makes used of OpenFst for representing and manipulating the models.
-The toolkit was developed by members of Yandex.
+The toolkit makes used of [OpenFst](http://openfst.org/) for representing and manipulating the models.
+The toolkit was developed by members of [Yandex](http://yandex.com/).
 It is distributed as an open source project with an Apache Licence.

-Main documentation site:
+For more information see the [main documentation site](https://github.com/opendcd/opendcd.github.io/wiki)

 Quick Installation Guide